fibasile/til/_drafts/projects/porting-a-legacy-meteor-app-to-2018-tech.md

 In short, I'll again favour the new kid on the block over the more stable solutions and see what happens.
 Will Strapi work in 5 years?

 Well this isn't really a bet.
-If Strapi will be abandoned or dropped in favour of something fancier, most of my code this time ( business logic, persistance ) will still run under express or similar, and the front-end code will be independent and so reusable.
+If Strapi will be abandoned or dropped in favour of something fancier, most of my code this time ( business logic, data persistance ) will still run under express or similar, and the front-end code will be independent and so reusable.
 Only the roles and auth would need to be redone.

 ## Frontend framework